sbrown94/Checkout/README.md

 ### Tests ###

 Tests exist for the API and Client Library.
-These include success and failure tests
+These include success and failure tests.

 - - - -